 - Put the eggplants directly on the fire in your stove.
 When the side on the fire has blackened turn until the whole eggplant has turned black.

 - Immediately soak in cold water.
-Using a spoon, remove the peel.
+Using a spoon, remove and discard the peel.

 - Mash the eggplant flesh with a fork and reserve.